BladLust/retargeting/docs/index.md

 The paper has been submitted to IEEE Robotics and Automation Practice (RA-P).

+The code, dataset, and CAD files will be released before April 6th, 2025.

 ## Video

 <video controls style="width: 100%; height: auto;">